 Prior to a Director being eligible to hold the position of President, that Director shall be required to have served a one (1) year term as President Elect.

-In conjunction with the annual general meeting in the year before the expiry of the term of any President, the Members will appoint a President Elect in accordance with clause 30.3 for the purposes of clause 30.4(a) who will hold the position on the Board referred to above.
+In conjunction with the election of Member Appointed Directors, in the year before the expiry of the term of any President, the Voting Members will elect a President Elect pursuant to the process provided at clause 30.3 for the purposes of clause 30.4(a), who will hold the position on the Board referred to above.

-Upon being appointed as President Elect, the President Elect will assume the role of Vice President.
+Upon being elected as President Elect, the President Elect will assume the role of Vice President.

 For clarity, a year for the purposes of a Director is the period from the conclusion of one annual general meeting to the conclusion of the next annual general meeting.